rgilmour70/ic-primo-ve/docs/index.md

 ### Naming and Stack Signs

 A mapping system will be most effective if it is coupled with clear, highly visible stack signs that unambiguously designate the location in whatever system is used in the maps.
-As mentioned above, at Ithaca College we have three dynamically mapped locations, general stacks, music stacks, and bound periodicals.
+As mentioned above, at Ithaca College we have three dynamically mapped locations: general stacks, music stacks, and bound periodicals.
 We numbered the shelving units as G1, G2, etc. for the general stacks, and used M and P, respectively, to prefix numbers for the music and periodical stacks.
 The stacks in all three of these collections are oriented north-south, so we indicate the side of a shelving unit with "east" or "west."
 "M8.e," for instance, would indicate the east side of the eighth shelving unit in the music collection.

 ![Stack Signs](images/stackSign.jpg)